r3eckon/BNG-BeamLegalRacing/README.md

 Keep an eye out for you health value!
 There is a slow passive health regeneration but you can also restore your health by using the "Sleep / Heal" button.
 This fast forward function can also be used to skip ahead to next day which will get vehicle shops to spawn new vehicles, prices for gas stations and part shops will also change.

 When the in game day changes since version 1.8 a small amount of reputation (25 points) is lost.
 For now reputation isn't used for anything except vehicle sell price scaling.
 It will be used in a future version to unlock official race track events and other unique events.
 Rep can easily be gained with races and challenges so this feature acts as a small daily cost to prevent skipping ahead a lot of days without racing.

+## Track Events
+Once you have earned enough reputation and money you may enter race track events which are multi round, multi opponent races.

+Keep in mind this is the first iteration of this system, some features may change and more events will be added in future versions.

+Race events work using a lightweight event loader flowgraph project.
+They work a bit differently than regular career:

+* Regular health is disabled
+* Fatal crashes are still possible at higher needed G force
+* Vehicle damage does not carry over to and from career
+* Repairs and refuels are free but do not carry over to career
+* Vehicle must be fully repaired and pass event inspection before joining
+* Vehicle used for current event cannot be sold, scrapped or edited

+Event inspection requirements can involve performance class, powertrain layout, induction type, vehicle brand and model.

+Track events can be started from their respective level (see maps for mission loader location).

+Once a round is started it cannot be restarted.
+Giving up a round comes with a heavy time penalty.
+If you crash, some tracks have a pit lane allowing for repair and refuel to tuning fuel load.

+Time penalties will be added for shortcuts and pit lane overspeed.
+Penalty time is added to total time at round end.

+Race leaderboard is sorted by smallest total time at the end of each event.

+Events usually reward 1st, 2nd and 3rd position money and rep. More special rewards can go to 1st position.

+Opponent names are randomly selected from the **beamLR/opnames** file which can be edited with custom names.

+Track events use randomized parameters for replayability, such as opponent config choice and count, time of day, lap and round count as well as rewards.

+Each event has a unique seed which changes daily and after event completion.
+Sleep to next day to refresh event parameters.

+Track event modding is possible using a similar process to regular race clubs.
+Event files can be added and modified to have different parameters.

+This system will be used in a future version to create a final boss type race like SLRR.

 ## WIP Notice